-According to the actual situation of the product, tungsten argon arc welding (GTAW) is used for backing welding, manual arc welding (SMAW) is used for filling welding and capping welding, and nicrmo-3 welding material is used for welding.
+Based on the specific requirements of the product, tungsten argon arc welding (GTAW) is utilized for backing welding, while manual arc welding (SMAW) is employed for filling and capping welding.
+Additionally, nicrmo-3 welding material is used during the welding process.

 See Table 3 for specific chemical composition.

 Table 3 chemical composition of welding materials (wt%)

 5.1.1 The cutting and groove processing of 9Ni steel pipe should preferably use the mechanical processing method.
 However, gas cutting or plasma blanking and groove preparation can also be used.

 The processed or cut groove must be polished.